A Book of Odd Poetry by John Mabry

 "Feed me!
 Feed me!"

-But barker could not hear the angry cries of the infants in his head
+But barker could not hear the angry cries of the infants in his

 And turned on the television for a surrogate meal.